rgeraldes24/solc/docs/yul.rst

 Yul
 ###

-.. index:: ! assembly, ! asm, ! evmasm, ! yul, julia, iulia
+.. index:: ! assembly, ! asm, ! zvmasm, ! yul, julia, iulia

 Yul (previously also called JULIA or IULIA) is an intermediate language that can be compiled to bytecode for different backends.